amirkhanian/Aggregate-Properties-Manual/README.md

-# Sieve-Analysis-And-Hydrometer
+# Aggregate-Properties-Manual

-Sieve analysis and hydrometer lab exercise for an introductory geotechnical course.
+Relative density manual for an introductory civil materials course following ASTM C127 and C128.

 This repository serves as a sort of "track-changes" for the laboratory manual.
 This also allows others to clone the repository for use in systems outside of Overleaf.